Hanscom Air Force Base, Massachusetts

 Hanscom Air Force Base in Massachusetts was constructed in 1942 and is located near Bedford.
 The base’s name was given to honor Laurence G. Hanscom in 1941.
 Hansom AFB’s hosting unit is the 66-Air Base Group, part of the Air Force Life Cycle Management Center (AFLCMC).
 The Group’s men and women provide services to over 3,000 active duty, personnel and civilians who work and live on the base.
 The 66-ABG also supports more than 125,000 retired military personnel and spouses.

 The units on base include Force Support Squadron, Medical Squadron, Air Base Group Public Affairs, Civil Engineering, Chapel, Legal Office, and the Education Center.
 The 66-ABG is a unit assigned to the Air Force Materiel Command Electronic Systems Center (AFMCESC).
 The AFLCMC reports to the Air Force Materiel Command.
 The AFLCMC provides customer support and weapon management systems.
-The organization also delivers the cost-effective war-winning capacity to partners of the U.S. and international.
+The organization also delivers a cost-effective war-winning capacity to partners in the U.S. and internationally.

 Gonzalez & Waddington defends hundreds of military cases yearly in the United States and globally.
 Our reputable criminal defense lawyers specialize in military criminal, court-martial, family law, and legal counsel.
-Military service members needing legal counseling and representation at the Hanscom Air Force Base in Massachusetts, may call Gonzalez & Waddington Attorneys at Law Firm’s or visit the website.
+Military service members needing legal counseling and representation at the Hanscom Air Force Base in Massachusetts may call Gonzalez & Waddington.

 Hanscom Air Force Base Attorneys